Hazzy155/dayz-expansion-ai-waypoint-maker/README.md

 ![Example App Screenshot](Screenshot.png)

-This program was made in about 2h using chat GPT because I couldn't be bothered to make it myself.
+This program was made in about 2h using chat GPT because I couldn't be bothered to make it myself. if it blows up your computer that's your problem not mine.